Trail Trek How-to: Gold Bar Park to Rundle Park

 Watch for flying discs!

-Enjoy this stroll through Rundle Park.
+You can enjoy this stroll through Rundle Park.

 5. From the fork, it’s 2.6 km to the Rundle Footbridge.
 Enjoy this longer scenic walk through trees with the river on your right, with plenty of garbage cans and picnic benches to stop and picnic.

-Rundle Park footbridge, leading to Strathcona Science Park.
+Rundle Park footbridge leading to Strathcona Science Park.

 Gold Bar Park offers some beautiful tree cover and picnic sites for the end of your trek as you return to your car.